kanishka9r/pipeline-fault-detectionn/README.md

-# Industrial Pipeline Fault Detection System
+# Real Time Fault Detection And Classification In Gas/Oil Pipeline

 This project implements a multi-stage machine learning system for detecting, classifying, and estimating the intensity of faults in a simulated industrial pipeline.
 The system operates on time-series sensor data from vibration, pressure, and temperature sensors.